Royal Baby: Kate Middleton Reportedly Gives Birth To Third Child, A Boy, At Lindo Wing

 “Her Royal Highness The Duchess of Cambridge was safely delivered of a son at 1101hrs.
 The Duke of Cambridge was present for the birth.
 Her Royal Highness and her child are both doing well.”

-Meanwhile, unconfirmed reports say that the new Royal’s brother and sister, Prince George and Princess Charlotte, “may” be brought to St. Mary’s Hospital to see him later this afternoon London time.
+Meanwhile, unconfirmed reports say that the new royal’s brother and sister, Prince George and Princess Charlotte, “may” be brought to St. Mary’s Hospital to see him later this afternoon London time.

-Similarly, everyone else of importance in the Royal Family – that is, the new baby’s great grandmother, Queen Elizabeth, their grandfather, Prince Charles, and his uncle, Prince Harry, were all made aware of the baby’s birth as soon as was expedient.
+Similarly, everyone else of importance in the royal family – that is, the new baby’s great-grandmother, Queen Elizabeth, their grandfather, Prince Charles, and his uncle, Prince Harry, were all made aware of the baby’s birth as soon as was expedient.

 What’s His Name?

-As of this writing, Kensington Palace has not officially released the new Royal Baby’s name, nor any pictures of him.
+As of this writing, Kensington Palace has not officially released the new royal baby’s name nor any pictures of him.

-According to report today in The Mirror, taking bets on Royal Baby #3’s name has been easy money for casinos and bookmakers in England, where betting on the outcome of political matters and events in real life (that is, beyond just sports) is legal.
+According to report today in The Mirror, taking bets on royal baby number three’s name has been easy money for casinos and bookmakers in England, where betting on the outcome of political matters and events in real life (that is, beyond just sports) is legal.

 “Her Royal Highness The Duchess of Cambridge was safely delivered of a son at 1101hrs.
 The baby weighs 8lbs 7oz.” https://t.co/hqbCYiYdMV